RZZT/website/_minutes/2019-03-22-directors-meeting.md

 The Directors thanked those members for the letter and noted that they would respond to it shortly.

 Mozart noted implementing some of the requests would require a general meeting to amend the Articles of Association, and volunteered to assist with preparing a request for a general meeting and a special resolution.

+## Action items

+- Matt will update the Trello board with details on the Company's planned business model.
+- Mozart will work with Neal (a member who signed the letter) to prepare the the request for a general meeting and the special resolution necessary to give effect to the letter's request.